The viticultural variety we are dealing with today can be considered the matrix that gave rise to European viticulture.

 Recalling the beginning of this article, there are several "cultural" problems that make Pinot Noir a very difficult grape to grow and develop into wine.
 Some aspects of this type concern the grape's high sensitivity to botrytis and powdery mildew among others that limit the range of action for qualitative expression of the grape and wine.
 The climate conditions its quality: Pinot Noirs from particularly hot vintages/areas develop hints of ripe fruit and pepper, but lose their aromatic “coordination” and are less fine and elegant.
 Aging in wooden barrels can lead to excellent results, but it is a process that requires a lot of skill.
 In fact, Pinot Noir's aromatic profile is altered according to the specific wood of the barrel in which it is aged: it is therefore particularly difficult to achieve the balance between the olfactory picture of the typical red fruits, and the aromatic notes characteristic of the different types of wood and of the different barrels.
 Pinot Noir grapes are also demanding when it comes to the choice of clones and in the meticulous care of the vineyard and its cellar.
 It is a varietal that best expresses the most intimate secrets of a terroir in its wine and the sensitivity of those who transform it from fruit to wine nectar.

 "It doesn't handle any type of mediocrity" is a Burgundian statement that summarizes the nature and essence of Pinot Noir.

 Pinot Noir is versatile, but different from the other varietals.
 It is a sort of antithetical prototype of traditional red wine.
 The same Pinot Noir grapes that generate the best wines can easily lead to bad results, with no middle ground.

-In this “aromas-tour” it is also useful and original to learn the conviction that Pinot Noir does not have its own profile, or rather it should not have one!
+In this “aromas tour” it is also useful to remember that Pinot Noir does not have its own profile, or rather it should not have one!

 - Luisito Perazzo